Univ-Wyo-Education/S22-1010/homework/04/Assignment-04-control-flow.md

 Create a new file called `shipping_cost.py`

 Create the lookup with if/else as a function.
-You will want to copy the code from age2.py and modify it.
+You will want to copy the code from `age2.py` and modify it.

 Run it.
 Test it.

 Copy the main program, `age_main.py`,  to a new file name, lets say `shipping_main.py`.

 Modify it to call your new program.
 Run it.
+Check to see if 999 is returned.
+If it is then print "Too Heavy".
+If the value is not 999 then print out the shipping cost.
+Alternatively test some cases (run your program a few times).

 ## Modify The Code for the rest of the table.